adunning/dissertation/07-works.md

 #### Dating {.unnumbered}

-Written before 1201, as indicated by a quotation of Innocent III [@thomson:1988alexander, p. ix].
-Begun before Alexander became an abbot in 1213, as rubric on fol.
+Written after 1201, as indicated by a quotation of Innocent III [@thomson:1988alexander, p. ix].
+Presumably begun before Alexander became an abbot in 1213, as rubric on fol.
 1ra names him a canon.

 #### Edition {.unnumbered}